Survey design

 • Portrait of dr. Fadi Hirzalla

-Dr. Fadi Hirzalla is the Graduate School senior lecturer and methodology consultant.
-He specialises in quantitative and qualitative methods and methodology, next to his substantive interests in citizenship and new media, with a particular focus on intercultural relations and young people.
-Prior to joining the Graduate School, he worked at the University of Amsterdam and Utrecht University.
+Dr. Fadi Hirzalla is the EGSH Head of Studies.
+He specialises in quantitative and qualitative methodology.
+His substantive focus centres on issues of citizenship and new media, with particular emphasis on intercultural relations and young people.

 Email address